Birth Photography F.A.Q.

 WHAT SHOULD I WEAR?

 As a documentary photographer I do not direct in any way.
 But I do get asked this often.
-So sticking with solid colors is safe, and also just wear what you are comfortable in.
+So sticking with solid colors is safe, just wear what you are comfortable in or you can even take it all off.
+Your birth and decisions are all up to you.
+I will just honestly photograph it for you.

 DO YOU USE FLASH?